Rhawnhurst, Philadelphia: Houses of worship

 Rhawnhurst is home to people of several faiths.
-Resurrection of our Lord Church is the only Roman Catholic church in Rhawnhurst.
+Resurrection and BVM are the only Roman Catholic churches in Rhawnhurst.
 Major Protestant churches include Redemption Lutheran Church (1929), the Rhawnhurst Baptist Church, All Saints Episcopal Church, the Rhawnhurst Presbyterian Church (1929), the Philadelphia First Church of the Nazarene and the Philadelphia Boulevard Seventh-day Adventist Church.
 There are several synagogues and Jewish congregations in Rhawnhurst including Ahavas Torah, Beth Medrash Harav, B'nai Israel – Ohev Zedek, The Lubavitcher Center, Mesillat Yesharim and Congregation Dibrot Eliyahu.